P33a/LAB0_3/README.md

 * Install VSCode

-* If you are using Linux, before instaling the PlatformIO extension you must install the package python3-venv:
+* If you are using Linux, before instaling the PlatformIO extension you must install the package python3-venv.
+If you are using a Debian based distribution:

     sudo apt install python3-venv